 To pursue a major or minor in education, you’ll need to apply to the teacher preparation program.

-100%teacher placement after graduation
+teacher placement after graduation

-10-40hours of teaching field work every semester
+hours of teaching field work every semester

-12the average class size for education majors and minors
+the average class size for education majors

 education up close In and beyond the classroom